Huacarpay Birding Full Day Tour

 Easy

-In Huacarpay lake is posible to find almost 60 resident avian species and vital resting grounds for migratory birds.
-Huacarpay provides significant food and refuge to various threatened birds species such as exotic storks and falcons.
-Others birds worth mentioning are the very attractive Sparkling Violetear, brightly-colored Rush-Tyrants, Yellow-winged Blackbirds, and the elusive Plumbeous Rail.
-You’ll also find several species of flycatchers, ducks, and members of the Frigillidae family here.
-Some of the seven species of raptors can be seen flying once the warms up.
+Huacarpay Lake hosts nearly 60 resident avian species and serves as vital resting grounds for migratory birds, providing food and refuge for threatened species like storks and falcons.
+Other notable birds include the Bearded Mountaineer, Rusty-fronted Canastero, Yellow-winged Blackbird, and the elusive Plumbeous Rail.
+Additionally, the area is home to several species of flycatchers, ducks, and Frigillidae family members.
+As the day warms up, you may spot some of the seven species of raptors taking flight.

 Itinerary